Essays

 Corinphila, November 2022, Lot 10077.

-• "m" just overlaps the left side of the gold decoration;
+right leg of "m" is just covered by the left of the gold decoration;

-• "en" of the overprint is just clear of the gold decoration;
+"en" of the overprint just touches the decoration;the "n" is just clear of the lower protrusion of the gold decoration.

 Corinphila, June 2023, Lot 20085.